tancop/Conductor/README.md

 1. Install Python with the [`websockets`](https://pypi.org/project/websockets/) and [`requests`](https://pypi.org/project/requests/) packages
 2. Download a release zip and unpack anywhere you want
-3. Run Conductor.
-That's it.
+3. Run Conductor
+4. Restart Steam if it's running

 ## ⚡ Running